LjiljaMojso/react-app-movie-watchlist/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Sources
-This app is inspired by hbo go app and and movie react app tutorial by Chris Blakely at https://www.freecodecamp.org/news/react-movie-app-tutorial/
+This app is inspired by hbo go app and movie react app tutorial by Chris Blakely at https://www.freecodecamp.org/news/react-movie-app-tutorial/